What types of insurance claims can a public adjuster help with?

+It's possible that the insurance company may refuse to negotiate with a public appraiser or refuse to pay the desired settlement.
+The public appraiser will assess the damage to your property, help determine the extent of the repairs, and estimate the replacement value of those repairs.
 If the public appraiser is questioning the damage or how much it might cost to repair it, you may decide to use a contractor for a second opinion.
 Many public appraisers visit the site of a loss for free to determine if they will work with the policyholder on a case.

 Public appraiser fees are usually a percentage of the amount that the insurance company pays for the policyholder's claim.
-The other way to find a public insurance adjuster is to get a recommendation from friends or family.
+You can also get recommendations from friends or family when looking for a public adjuster.
 If you are faced with a major claim with a potentially high payment, consider the price before choosing to hire a public appraiser.
-A public appraiser can help reopen a claim with the insurer and file a supplementary claim for additional payments.
+A public adjuster can help reopen a claim with the insurer and file a supplementary claim for additional payments.

 The NAPIA directory lists all public appraisal firms that must have a license in their state of operation.
-Instead of using the insurance company's adjuster, some policyholders choose to hire a public appraiser.

-You'll have to pay a fee to hire one of these licensed professionals, but a public appraiser can save you a lot of money by ensuring that your insurance company pays the full amount you're responsible for, depending on your coverage.
+You'll have to pay a fee to hire one of these licensed professionals, but a public adjuster can save you money by ensuring that your insurance company pays the full amount you're responsible for, depending on your coverage.

 Dewey Davern